 Making Action Bronson’s “The Symbol” was a balancing act of ego and practicality

 In my case, perhaps it was the time Action Bronson smoked so much THC wax my DP got sick and had to leave or when Joey Bada$$ flew us out to London for a video, only to miss his flight because of a headache and not show up.
 Or maybe it was the time Common arrived to shoot a beer commercial but A) doesn’t drink beer and B) never read the treatment or how about when Busta Rhymes had me take over a video that a previous director abandoned, only to yell at me at 3:00am on Christmas Eve because he wanted to see a roughcut.
 All of these situations got resolved behind the scenes but it did take its toll on my quality of life.
 What began as pure passion for contributing something to the culture of hip hop eventually turned into a gaping hole of frustration.
 Occasionally I’ll receive a text from a former colleague asking “What you retired or something?” or “You don’t like hip hop no more?” and the answer is “sort of”, “well no”, and finally “it’s complicated.”
 My journey through music videos has helped me transition into video production within the tech industry – a world that celebrates rubbing elbows with rappers as much as sharing emojis on Slack – but it wasn’t easy.
-In fact, it was kind of depressing.
+In fact, it was kind of depressing, until I put things in perspective.

 My “style” back in the day was once described by Wired Magazine as “Grime Noir”, uhm sure why not?